RJC At a Glance

 Jewellery plays a special role in people’s lives, carrying personal and emotional significance.
 We are a member organization, bringing together companies of all shapes and sizes, from right across the global jewellery supply chain.

 What unites us is our shared belief that responsible business is good business, without causing harm to people or the planet.
 This is a process of continuous improvement.
 And our belief that this can only be achieved by working together, and in partnership with others.
 In doing so, we are enhancing trust in the global jewellery industry and underpinning its future, so people continue to hold jewellery close to their hearts for centuries to come.
-We stand up for integrity, through our work.
-Integrity through our supply chains, in our work, and of our membership.
+We stand up for integrity, through our supply chains, in our work, and for our membership.

 What We Do

 The RJC Code of Practices (COP) is the global standard for the responsible jewellery and watch industry, focusing on business ethics and responsible supply chains.
 Our COP covers all the primary minerals and metals used in the manufacture of jewellery: gold, silver, platinum group metals, diamonds and coloured gemstones.
 Our robust certification process is independently audited and ISEAL accredited, upholding the highest standards.